For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 The microfac/3D printer can print out small objects using omni-gel – presumably up to the size of a fork or matchbox.

-DCH In DC Adventures this is Create 1 (Permanent, Innate, Precise, Subtle 1).
+M&M In DC Adventures this is Create 1 (Permanent, Innate, Precise, Subtle 1).

-M&M In DC Heroes this is Fabricate: 01 (Limited to doodads, permanent, no maximum number).
+DCH In DC Heroes this is Fabricate: 01 (Limited to doodads, permanent, no maximum number).

 It is necessary to have some omni-gel, and a software library that includes the item you wish to produce.
 A typical example of the latter is a spare parts library for a range of products by a given manufacturer.

-Most uses of the microfac are to perform technical Skills, but the Powers above represent making small tools (a wedge, a scalpel, a specific kind of screwdriver, a plug, a length of fishing wire, a thin rod with a hook at the end…) to DIY your way out of the sort of situations a RPG character ends in.
+Most uses of the microfac are to perform technical Skills.
+But the Powers above represent making small tools (a wedge, a scalpel, a specific kind of screwdriver, a plug, a length of fishing wire, a thin rod with a hook at the end…).
+To DIY your way out of the sort of situations a RPG character ends in.

-It assumes that a competent user will be able to quickly model simple tools like those above even if they don’t have them on file.
+It assumes that a competent user will be able to quickly model simple tools like those above even if they don’t specifically have them on file.

 A trained person with emergency medicine and battlefield medicine software, plus a good reservoir of medi-gel, can go beyond the usual first aid.